Network-Irreducible Multiparty Entanglement in Quantum Matter

 \paragraph{GNME in Quantum Matter.} We now turn to the study of GNME in states that arise in key quantum many-body systems.
 The first example is the transverse field Ising model:

 where we have set the ferromagnetic (FM) coupling between nearest neighbors to unity.
 In the thermodynamic limit, this model has a quantum critical phase transition at $h_c$ from a FM to a paramagnet (PM).
 In 1d, the transition occurs at $h_c=1$, and the model is exactly soluble for all $h$ and temperatures via fermionization~\cite{Pfeuty1970, Fagotti2013RDM}; we exploit this to obtain the exact RDMs for subregions of up to 8 spins.
-Fig.~\ref{fig:Ising_dist} shows the $h$-dependence of the tripartite GNME quantified via $D$ for three neighbouring pairs, as well as the GMN.
+Fig.~\ref{fig:Ising_dist} shows the $h$-dependence of the tripartite GNME and GME quantified via $D$ for three neighbouring pairs, as well as the GMN.
 We see that $D$ has a much more pronounced peak at the transition.
 We quantify this by identifying the small- and large-$h$ scaling of $D$, where the power for $D$ ($\mathcal{N}$) is 4 (2) and $-3$ ($-1$), respectively.
-Crucially, the GMN exponents match those of bipartite entanglement between $A$ and $BC$ (SM Fig.~\ref{fig:Ising_neg}), in accordance with our discussion regarding the area law.
+The GME distance stays clearly above $D$, with the same exponent in the FM but slower decay in the PM.
+The GMN exponents match those of bipartite entanglement between $A$ and $BC$ (SM Fig.~\ref{fig:Ising_neg}), in accordance with our discussion regarding the area law.
 Furthermore, we identify a logarithmic divergence of the derivative $dD/dh = -0.205\log|h-h_c| + \cdots$, which matches the critical scaling predicted for general entanglement measures in the Ising chain~\cite{Wang2025entanglement}.
 This shows the quality of our optimization for $D$.
 A log-divergence also occurs for $\mathcal{N}$ (SM Fig.~\ref{fig:Supplement_Ising_h_scaling}), in agreement with previous results for three consecutive spins~\cite{Hofmann2014Scaling}.
 Going beyond $D$, we use inflation to certify the presence of GNME for a large window, denoted in blue in Fig.~\ref{fig:Ising_dist}a.
 We then turn to the more challenging task of evaluating the 4-party $D$ of four adjacent pairs, as shown in Fig.~\ref{fig:Ising_dist}b.
 We observe an even sharper peak near the transition, and the same exponent at large $h$.
 The scaling in the FM is more challenging to converge.
 Inflation certifies the presence of GNME in a window (blue) that includes $h_c$.
-Based on a fate of entanglement argument~\cite{parez2024fate}, we expect GNME to be present for all $h$ since the asymptotes $h=0,\infty$ are at the boundary of the network set (see SM section~\ref{supp:boundary_proof}).
+Based on a fate of entanglement argument~\cite{parez2026fate}, we expect GNME to be present for all $h$ since the asymptotes $h=0,\infty$ are at the boundary of the network set (see SM section~\ref{supp:boundary_proof}).
 Future improvements to inflation could allow broader certification.

 We next study three pairs at $h_c$ but with a separation of 1 site, see Table~\ref{tab:dist}.
 Separation makes $D$ decay much faster compared to $\mathcal{N}$, showing limited GNME for non-adjacent parties.
 We next analyze the fate of GNME at finite temperature by using the three adjacent pairs at $h_c$ as our testbed.
 In Fig.~\ref{fig:Ising_finiteT} we observe the rapid decline of $D$ compared to $\mathcal{N}$.
 By fitting the scaling of $D$ near the entrance point of the UQN, we predict a broad temperature window with GME but no GNME : $0.645<T<0.9407$.
 This fits with the overarching conclusion that the shorter-range GME is more prevalent in the phase diagram, with the immediate vicinity of the critical point showing the strongest GNME.